Connect, engage and collaborate in social contexts

 Answer the questions and upload the requested documents: Under "Entrance Minerva" you have to upload the portfolio and other requested documents.
 The application form and additional information can also be found in the Hanze Apply.
 Under "International students" you have to upload your passport/ID card, diploma, etc. After everything has been filled out and uploaded, click on the "submit application" button.

 After we have received your application form and portfolio, the admissions committee will criticize your application documents and decide whether to invite you for a meeting with them.
-If you live abroad and cannot come to Groningen for this, we can conduct the interview by Skype.
+If you live abroad and cannot come to Groningen for this, we can conduct the interview by Microsoft Teams.

 When evaluating your suitability, the admissions committee will assess your theoretical skills and ability to use knowledge to deepen and enrich yourself as an artist.
 In the interview, you will discuss your work, motivation, bachelor's thesis and the importance of the theoretical component of the programme.
 The admissions committee is made up of theory experts and art professionals, including a practical lecturer, a theory lecturer, a student and the head of the Frank Mohr Institute.